-Professor Rhonda Galbally AO (Principal Member)
+Professor Rhonda Galbally AC (Principal Member)

 Prof Galbally is dedicated to working in health development, disability, social and health policy in Australia.
 In recognition of her service to community Prof Galbally was made a Member of the Order of Australia in 1991; awarded the Centenary Medal in 2001; and awarded honorary degrees in health and social science from La Trobe University in 1999 and RMIT in 2005.
+In January 2019, Prof Galbally was awarded the highest honour in the Order of Australia; Companion in the Order of Australia.

 Prof Galbally began as a teacher in the early 1970s at secondary and tertiary levels.
 In the late 1970s she was senior policy analyst for the Victorian Council of Social Services.
 In the early 1980s she was appointed CEO of the Sidney Myer Fund and the Myer Foundation.
 Since the mid-1980s, Prof Galbally has been the foundation CEO of five new Australian organisations, including the Australian Commission for the Future.